muarshad01/Quran_Progress/18_surah_al_kahf.md

 #### 1 Trial-of-Faith: Companions of Kahf (Cave) [Verses 9 – 26]
 * Portal: Time & Space
-* Time-dimensions have changed (Time has been REVERSED on peopel in cave)
+* Time-dimensions have changed (Time has been REVERSED on people in cave)

 * __Surah Kahf 18/11__: [So We caused them to fall into a dead sleep1 in the cave for many years,](https://quranwbw.com/18/11)
    * I hit their ears with a `SOUND` waves